freeplane/docs/scripting/Scripting_environment_setup.md

 * You need at least gradle 2.x (install a gradle binary distribution if you need to)
 * Create a full gradle build by issuing the following command in the freeplane_src directory:
-    $ gradle clean build cleanEclipse eclipse Alternatively you can use [[#How to set up your environment with the Eclipse Plug-ins for Gradle|the Eclipse Plug-ins for Gradle]].
+    $ gradle clean build cleanEclipse eclipse Alternatively you can use [the Eclipse Plug-ins for Gradle](#How-to-set-up-your-environment-with-the-Eclipse-Plug-ins-for-Gradle).

 For Freeplane < 1.5 you do not have to perform a build.